OlgaPal/Agropastoral-management/README.md

 #### Script Input:
 - Dataset
-- Design of the scenarios
+- Design of five scenarios exploring the relationship between different inputs/outputs
 - Definition of the hypothetical scenarios used to predict the outputs

 #### Script Output: